CuteSprinkles/Group-17-SIT-EEE-ISE1300-Integrated-Work-Study-Programme/README.md

 ```

 ### Terminal 2 — Recovery Teleoperation

+**Terminal 2 is reserved for recovery teleoperation and does not need to run continuously.**

 Keep this terminal available.
 Start teleoperation only after the autonomous controller has entered a fail-stop and stopped publishing repeated zero-velocity commands.